knpuniversity/symfony/knpu/ep1-intro/reactjs-api.md

 Finally, pass this into React as a prop using `url={notesUrl}`.
 Try that out.
 It still works very nicely.

+***SEEALSO
+There is also an open-source bundle called [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) that allows you to generate URLs purely from JavaScript.
+It's pretty awesome.
+***

 Congrats on making it this far: it means you're serious!
 We've just started, but we've already created a rich HTML page *and* an API endpoint to fuel some sweet JavaScript.
 And we're just starting to scratch the surface of Symfony.